The Stable Homology of Congruence Subgroups: Cohomology

 \subsection{The Hochschild--Serre Spectral Sequence II: higher terms}

 Let us suppose that $F = \Q$.
 One may play the spectral sequence game to obtain information concerning $\Htw^d$ for higher $d$.
-Let $G = \SL(\Z_p)$.
-We have an identification
+Let $G = \SL(\Z_p)$, so

-where $\Lambda$ denotes the exterior algebra.
 We first consider $\Htw^3$.
-Let us work (for this section only) in the Serre category of co-finitely generated $\Z_p$-modules up to co-torsion modules (so every term is equivalent to a finite number of copies of $\Q_p/\Z_p$).
-Since $\Htw^2 = \Q_p/\Z_p$, the relevant terms of the spectral sequence are
+Let us work (as in the last section) in the Serre category of co-finitely generated $\Z_p$-modules up to co-torsion modules (so every term is equivalent to a finite number of copies of $\Q_p/\Z_p$).
+Since $\Htw^2 \approx \Q_p/\Z_p$, the relevant terms of the spectral sequence are